 For every active automation, we recommend you create an identical (disabled) automation and store it in a different location.
 When there's an outage, you can enable these backup automations and maintain normal operations.

 Learn more about Business continuity and disaster recovery for Azure Logic Apps.

-In this article, you learned about creating Logic Apps, automating their execution in Security Center, and running them manually.
+In this article, you learned about creating Logic Apps, automating their execution in Defender for Cloud, and running them manually.

 For related material, see: